Nooshant/MultiThreading/README.md

    Best https://www.youtube.com/watch?v=J3QZ5gfCtAg&ab_channel=DefogTech

 # CountDownLatch

+- CountDownLatch is a concurrency construct that allows one or more threads to wait for a given set of operations to complete.
+A CountDownLatch is initialized with a given count.
+This count is decremented by calls to the countDown() method. ...
+Calling await() blocks the thread until the count reaches zero.

 A CountDownLatch is a construct that a thread waits on while other threads count down on the latch until it reaches zero.
 We can think of this like a dish at a restaurant that is being prepared.
 No matter which cook prepares however many of the n items, the waiter must wait until all the items are on the plate.
 If a plate takes n items, any cook will count down on the latch for each item she puts on the plate.